w314/storeApp/TUTORIAL_DEPLOYMENT.md

 - enter `Application name`
 - select `node.js` as `platfrom`
 - select `upload your code` in the `Applicatin code` section

+### Prepare code for uploading
+After uploading `EB` will run the following commands:
+- npm install --production
+- npm start

+The application has to be ready to be started by running those commands.

+Can you try deleting the node_modules, and package-lock.json and run these ^ command locally and see if it works?
+Ensure to have the same Node.js version as you have chosen for the EB environment.
 - upload zipped application code
+- click `Create application` button